parton-quark/Multiplexed_Toric/README.md

 - C++ implementation of multiplexed toric codes simulator

 ## Simulation Flow
+- Multiplexing (assign qubits to photons)
-- Erasure error
+- Erasure error on a photon cause erasure errrors on multiple qubits
 - Replace erased qubits with mixed state -> erasure can be regarded as a random Pauli error.
 - X/Z stabilizer measurement
 - Run peeling decoder
-- Determines if a logical error occurred during simulation.
+- Determines if any logical errors remain after decoding.
   - X/Z stabilizer measurement
   - Matching errors that remain after decoding